ECP-VeloC/redset/doc/rst/schemes.rst

         3
   CHUNK
     174766
-  CURRENT
+  PARTNER
+    DESC
+      ENABLED
+        1
+      TYPE
+        XOR
+      GROUPS
+        1
+      GROUP
+        0
+      RANKS
+        4
       RANK
         3
     FILES
       1
     FILE
       0
-        FILE
-          rank_3.ckpt
+        rank_2.ckpt
+          SIZE
+            524296
+  CURRENT
+    DESC
+      ENABLED
+        1
       TYPE
-          FULL
+        XOR
+      GROUPS
+        1
+      GROUP
+        0
       RANKS
         4
-        ORIG
-          rank_3.ckpt
-        PATH
-          /p/lscratchb/user1/simulation123
-        NAME
-          rank_3.ckpt
-        SIZE
-          524297
-        COMPLETE
-          1
-  PARTNER
       RANK
-      2
+        0
     FILES
       1
     FILE
       0
-        FILE
-          rank_2.ckpt
-        TYPE
-          FULL
-        RANKS
-          4
-        ORIG
-          rank_2.ckpt
-        PATH
-          /p/lscratchb/user1/simulation123
-        NAME
-          rank_2.ckpt
+        rank_3.ckpt
           SIZE
-          524296
-        COMPLETE
-          1
+            524297

-The topmost DSET field records the dataset descriptor the XOR file belongs to, and the topmost RANKS field records the number of ranks in the run (i.e., the size of the parent communicator).
+The topmost RANKS field records the number of ranks in the run (i.e., the size of the parent communicator).
 The GROUP kvtree records the set of processes in the XOR set.
 The number of processes in the set is listed under the RANKS field, and a mapping of a process's rank in the group to its rank in the parent communicator is stored under the RANK kvtree.
 The size of the XOR chunk in number of bytes is specified in the CHUNK field.

-Then, the meta data for the checkpoint files written by the process are recorded under the CURRENT kvtree, and a copy of the meta data for the checkpoint files written by the left neighbor are recorded under the PARTNER kvtree.
+Then, the meta data for the files written by the process are recorded under the CURRENT kvtree, and a copy of the meta data for the files written by the left neighbor are recorded under the PARTNER kvtree.
-Each kvtree records the rank of the process (in its parent communicator) under RANK, the number of checkpoint files the process wrote under FILES, and a ordered list of meta data for each file under the FILE kvtree.
+Each kvtree records the number of files the process wrote under FILES and a ordered list of meta data for each file under the FILE kvtree.
 Each file is assigned an integer index, counting up from 0, which specifies the order in which the files were logically concatenated to compute the XOR chunk.